Skip to content

 ShipEngine vs RevAddress: USPS API Comparison for Developers

 ShipEngine and RevAddress are both developer-first shipping APIs, but they solve different problems.
 ShipEngine is a 200-carrier platform built for logistics companies.
-RevAddress is a USPS-native API built for businesses that primarily ship with USPS.
+RevAddress is a USPS-focused layer built for businesses that primarily ship with USPS.

 If you’re evaluating both, the real question isn’t features — it’s whether you need 200 carriers or one carrier done exceptionally well.